AI Playbook

 • If changes detected:

-• Commits the AGENTS.md file with descriptive message
+• Commits the AGENTS.md file to the current branch

 • Pushes the branch to remote

-• Creates a pull request with title and description
+• If no PR existed: Creates a new pull request with detailed summary

 📝 AGENTS.md Structure